gampel/ibm-cloud-pacemaker-plugin/README.md

 ## Prerequisites

 - A working IBM Cloud account.
-- VNI-based Virtual Network Interfaces
+- VNI-based Virtual Network Interfaces pair to be uesd as active passive pair
+- allow_ip_spoofing enabled on the Virtual network interface
 - [Instance Metadata enabled](https://cloud.ibm.com/docs/vpc?topic=vpc-imd-about) on the VSI pairs
 - Access to a machine capable of running a Pacemaker.
 - [IBM Cloud VPC Python SDK](https://github.com/IBM/vpc-python-sdk)
-- Installation of Pacemaker on the cluster.
+- Installation of Pacemaker on the Active Passive cluster
--

 ## Installation